 HOW MANY SESSIONS WILL I NEED?

-For a single traumatic event, NICE recommends that 8–14 sessions of EMDR might be sufficient.
+For a single traumatic event, the UK National Institute for Health & Care Excellence recommends that 8–14 sessions of EMDR might be sufficient.

-However, clients with multiple issues (e.g. a car accident and also a medical trauma) therapy could take longer.
-We all have different histories so a therapist cant say exactly how long it will take to calm the trauma.
+However, clients with multiple issues (e.g. a car accident plus a medical trauma), therapy could take longer.

 HOW LONG IS EACH SESSION?